junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Introduced in House
 - 2010-07-01 — Introduced in House
 - 2010-07-01 — Referred to the House Committee on House Administration.
+- 2010-07-14 — Committee Consideration and Mark-up Session Held.
+- 2010-07-14 — Ordered to be Reported by Voice Vote.
+- 2010-07-27 — Considered under suspension of the rules. (consideration: CR H6098-6099)
+- 2010-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5682.
+- 2010-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-07-27 — Mr. Brady (PA) moved to suspend the rules and pass the bill, as amended.
+- 2010-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6098)
+- 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6098)
+- 2010-07-27 — Placed on the Union Calendar, Calendar No. 328.
+- 2010-07-27 — Reported by the Committee on House Administration.
+H. Rept.
+111-569.
+- 2010-07-27 — Reported by the Committee on House Administration.
+H. Rept.
+111-569.